-EVERYTHING YOU NEED TO KNOW ABOUT MOVE IN

-page 16

 Bulldog Friends+Family

-SUMMER 2021
+SUMMER 2022

 is written and published by University Housing at the University of Georgia and is distributed free of charge University Housing residents.

+University Housing

+Student Affairs

-University Housing Student Affairs UNIVERSITY OF GEORGIA Russell Hall 515 Baxter St. Athens GA 30602 Comments or questions?
-Contact Senior Public Relations Coordinator Carrie Campbell carrie.campbell@uga.edu
+UNIVERSITY OF GEORGIA

+Russell Hall 515 Baxter St. Athens GA 30602

+Comments or questions?

+Contact Senior Public Relations

+Coordinator

+Carrie Campbell

+carrie.campbell@uga.edu

-In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and Executive Order 13672, the University of Georgia does not discriminate on the basis of race, sex, gender identity, sexual orientation, ethnicity or national origin, religion, age, genetic information, disability status or veteran status in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
+In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964.
+Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and Executive Order 13672, the University of Georgia does not discriminate on the basis of race, sex, gender identity, sexual orientation, ethnicity or national origin, religion, age, genetic information, disability status or veteran status in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.

 Inquiries or complaints should be directed to the Equal Opportunity Office, 119 Holmes-Hunter Academic Building, University of Georgia, Athens, GA 30602.
 Telephone 706-542-7912 (V/TDD).
 Fax 706-542-2822.
-Email ugaeoo@uga.edu. @UGAHousing
+Email ugaeoo@uga.edu.

 Contents

 WELCOME HOME

-- 4 Letter from the executive director Directory
+- Letter from the executive director Directory

-- 5 Who's who in the halls
+- Who's who in the halls

-- 6 Security is a top priority Staff spotlight: Security coordinator
+- 6 Security is a top priority

+- Staff spotlight: Security coordinator

 - 7 Everyday sustainability

-- 8 Higher involvement means higher GPAs Community council
+- 8 The on-campus advantage Community council

 - 9 Where does your housing fee go?

-- Improving access to housing Staff spotlight: Sustainability coordinator
+- 10 Improving access to housing

+- Staff spotlight: Sustainability coordinator
-Like and subscribe

 - 11 Like and subscribe

-- An environment of learningCampus technology resources
+- 12 An environment of learning

+- 14 Campus technology resources

 MOVE IN

-- 16 Guide to moving in
+- Guide to moving in

 - 18 What to bring checklist

-- 19 Five dorm must-haves
+- 19 Five room must-haves

-- 20 Buyer beware 17-position adjustable beds
+- 20 Buyer beware

+- 17-position adjustable beds

 - 21 Move-in recycling

 - 22 Frequently asked questions

 - 23 Residence halls at a glance

+@UGAHousing

 NEW STUDENT HUB

 At press time, all information in this guide is accurate.
-Dates and details may change as we receive additional guidance and instructions from the University of Georgia, the University System of Georgia, the State of Georgia, and the Centers for Disease Control.

 Find all the up-to-date information and resources students, friends and families need in our new student online hub:

 - Downloads

 - Links

 - Video playlists

 - What to bring checklist

-- Commulcations archive
+- Communications archive